Building a diverse workplace

-A friend from Colombia told her about Korta vägen, a training program for skilled foreign workers from Swedish universities and the Swedish Public Employment Service, and encouraged Karla to apply.
-A university degree is required and spaces are limited, but Karla was accepted.
+A friend from Colombia told her about Korta vägen, a training programme for skilled foreign workers from Swedish universities and the Swedish Public Employment Service, and encouraged Karla to apply.

 Welcome to Sweden

-“The program was really helpful for me because they focused on teaching you about Swedish working life, from how to behave and how to network through to the best way to present your CV,” she says.
+“The programme was really helpful for me because they focused on teaching you about Swedish working life, from how to behave and how to network through to the best way to present your CV,” Karla says.

-Following the short classroom-based training, participants are given the opportunity to work in short three-month apprenticeships within Swedish companies, including Wallenius Wilhelmsen.
+Following classroom-based training, participants are given the opportunity to work three-month apprenticeships within Swedish companies, including Wallenius Wilhelmsen.